(386) 437-3258 Ext 105

 Cameron is proud to assist the Sheltering Tree with their technology needs, including maintaining the website and social media accounts, in order to increase public awareness and broadcast the wonderful work the Sheltering Tree does to the world.

-Terry currently serves as the pastor of First United Methodist Church in Bunnell.
-Before being appointed to First Bunnell in 2015, he has served both small town and urban churches in the Florida Conference of the United Methodist Church since 2000.
-It was First Bunnell’s mission to minister to the homeless that helped bring him to Bunnell.
+Terry currently serves as the pastor of First United Methodist Church in Flagler Beach.
+Before being appointed to Flagler County in 2015, he had served both small town and urban churches in the Florida Conference of the United Methodist Church since 2000.

 Terry is a graduate of Florida State University (BA) and Asbury Theological Seminary (MDiv).
 Before entering the ministry process in 1996, he worked in the Entertainment and Hospitality Industries for 20 years.
 Terry has been married to his most beautiful and talented Amelia Bruce Wines since 1986 and they have no children.

-Four women assist the Board of Directors on a weekly basis by caring for our community members who experience homelessness:
+Four women assist the Board of Directors on a weekly basis by caring for our community members in need:

-Mona O'Donnell, Sandy Brogan, Ellen Kincaid and Hazel Deveaux
+Mona O'Donnell, Sandy Brogan, Beverly Hanson and Ellen Kincaid.

 Every week, Mona O'Donnell faithfully provides clothing and toiletries to people who visit our office on Tuesdays.
 She works in a crowded environment, always sorting and labeling clothing donations in our small “Clothing Room”.
 Mona is cheerful and kind, willing to give the best we have to those in need.
 The Clothing Room could be a 40-hour a week job for a volunteer.
 Mona keeps it all together.
 She works many hours beyond our Tuesday office hours.